 Karana, available at Little Farms outlets and online via goodfoodpeople by SaladStop!

 Launched by social venture group Green Monday, OmniMeat is the answer to creating meat-free versions of popular Asian dishes.
 It might look like minced pork but it’s actually made up of ingredients like rice, peas, shiitake mushrooms and soy.
 Other popular hits have to be the vegan luncheon meat and meat strips.
 Once you try the former, you’ll never look back at the real thing.

-OmniMeat, available online and at Green Common and most supermarkets
+OmniMeat, available online and most supermarkets

-Bonus: Next Meats
+12. Next Meats